D4rk-5ky/Syncerate/README.md

 - skipped datasets;
 - an interrupted receive whose original resume snapshot no longer exists, allowing Syncoid to reset the stale receive state and start a valid replacement send;
 - unavailable ZFS resume support where Syncoid continues without it;
-- repeated matched prompts or messages;
+- an interactive host-key, password, or passphrase prompt repeating too many times;
 - optional per-dataset retries, up to `BrokenPipeRetryCount`, after the configured `BrokenPipeRetryWaitSeconds`, when `Broken pipe` appears;
 - retry exhaustion that skips only the affected dataset, resets the counter, and continues the list;
 - generic warnings;
 - the recognized missing destroy-snapshot condition.

+When SSH presents the standard first-connection host-key confirmation prompt, Syncerate automatically answers `yes`, preserving existing behavior.
+This is convenient but weaker than pre-verifying host keys.
+For important systems, populate `known_hosts` ahead of time or enforce your preferred `StrictHostKeyChecking` policy through normal SSH configuration/Syncoid options so an unexpected host key is rejected instead of accepted interactively.

-Generic warnings remain fatal except for the specifically recognized Syncoid stale-receive reset warning and the exact unavailable-resume message.
+Generic warning **lines** remain fatal except for the specifically recognized Syncoid stale-receive reset warning and the exact unavailable-resume message.
+Warning matching is anchored to warning-line shapes so benign words such as `WARNINGS` do not become fatal accidentally.
+Normal repeated `INFO: Sending ...` progress is not subject to the interactive-prompt repetition guard.
 During stale receive recovery, Syncerate waits for Syncoid to reset the receive state and suppresses only the Broken Pipe associated with that failed resume pipeline.
 The exact unavailable-resume message is logged while Syncerate waits for Syncoid's real final status because the transfer continues without resumable receive support.
 Ordinary Broken Pipe retry behavior is used only when `RetryBrokenPipe` is enabled.

 ## Exit codes